stanfordhpccenter/cs74/labs/week2/Lab 2: OpenHPC installation.md

 perl -pi -e "s/ReturnToService=1/ReturnToService=2/" /etc/slurm/slurm.conf
 ```

 Now, we need to configure the hostnames inside the Slurm settings.
-Remember, the hostname scheme for the compute nodes is: compute-[C]-[12-14], where [C] is the cluster number (i.e. 15).
+Remember, the hostname for the compute node is: compute-[C], where [C] is the cluster number (i.e. 15).

 This is what the end of ```/etc/slurm/slurm.conf``` will look like at this point:
 ```